 Customizable Templates

 Squarespace provides 100+ professionally designed templates that you can adjust to match your brand's look.
 Colors, fonts, spacing, and layout sections are all editable without touching code.
+The Fluid Engine (Squarespace 7.1) gives more layout flexibility than older versions, though you still cannot edit the HTML structure directly the way you can on Cargo.

 Integrated SEO Tools

 The platform comes with built-in SEO tools, custom meta titles, descriptions, URL slugs, automatic sitemaps, and SSL certificates, to help your website rank higher in search engine results.
+For SEO-focused creatives, this is a major advantage over Cargo's barebones approach.

 E-commerce Functionality

 Squarespace supports selling physical products, digital downloads, services, and subscriptions.
 You can add an online store to any site without needing a separate platform.
+This is built into every plan, no add-ons required.

 Responsive Design